mgalang/node-fsdash/README.md

 # Node Filesystem Dashboard

-Monitor and track changes of files and directories and display their status in a web dashboard.
+Monitor and track changes of files and display their status in a web dashboard.

 (Work in progress)

 ## Getting Started
     $ npm install

-Dependencies:
+#####Dependencies:

 - [Express](http://expressjs.com/)
 - [Ejs](https://github.com/visionmedia/ejs)